AbsaOSS/spline-spark-agent/README.md

 ```

 By default, if some dispatchers in the list fail, the others are still attempted.
 If you want the error in any dispatcher to be treated as fatal,
-and be propagated to the main process, you set the `failOnError` property to `true`:
+and be propagated to the main process, you set the `failOnErrors` property to `true`:

 ```properties
 spline.lineageDispatcher.composite.failOnErrors=true